MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 > Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

-Windows Admin Center can be used to manage your clusters in Azure Stack HCI.
+Windows Admin Center can be used to manage your Azure Stack HCI clusters.
 Specifically, you will be using the Cluster Manager extension in Windows Admin Center to manage your clusters.

 ## View the cluster dashboard